hwangdylan/Tax_Calculation/README.md

 # Tax_Calculation
-Taking in different income and inputs to output the calculated tax
+Taking in different income and inputs to output the calculated tax.
+I love Imagine Dragons